-Forty-two Jones County Junior College faculty and staff members were recently honored for their years of service to the college.
-Administrators and the JCJC Foundation treated everyone to a BBQ lunch and recognized employees at five year increments, beginning with those who have served at least five years.
-One employee, Bonnie Warren was recognized for her 36 years as a student services administrative assistant and as the current director of advisement at JCJC.
+Sixty-two Jones County Junior College faculty and staff were recently honored for their years of service to the college.
+Administrators treated everyone to a holiday lunch, recognizing employees at five year increments, beginning with those who have served at least five years.

-Bookstore shipping and receiving clerk B.J.
-Meche worked in the JCJC Bookstore for 30 years doing various office work including accounting, data entry and invoicing.
-Two employees have put in 25 years: fine arts instructor and assistant director of bands, Meri Newell and sociology division chair and instructor, Dr. Ronnie Bishop.
-Nine employees have spent 20 years, thirteen have worked 15 years, nine have been working for ten years at JCJC and six employees have completed five years of employment at Jones.
+Three employees have put in 25 years: Athletic Director, Katie Herrington, Dean of the Honors Institute, Fine Arts and Humanities, Dr. Mark Taylor and MyJones Director, Candi Smith.
+Seven employees have spent 20 years, thirteen have worked 15 years, twenty-one have been working for ten years at JCJC and sixteen have five years at Jones.
 All were given a special gift with a personalized plaque commemorating the accomplishment.

 "This was a very special day for every one of the more than 450 employees at Jones, regardless of their length of employment on our campus," said JCJC President, Dr. Jesse Smith.
 "We were all able to share in the recognition of our co-workers and fellowship with everyone on campus."